Ogglord/openwrt-builder/README.md

 [Distrobox](https://github.com/89luca89/distrobox/) is a command-line tool that enables you to use any Linux distribution inside your terminal through containerization.
 It's a powerful tool that uses docker or podman to execute the container.

-The image ([ghcr.io/ogglord/openwrt-builder](https://ghcr.io/ogglord/openwrt-builder)) contains Ubuntu with the usual build dependencies + llvm as well as an helper script ```buildo``` that does very little except saves me from typing a lot of repetetive commands and injects the necessary LLVM lines to .config automatically.
+The image ([ghcr.io/ogglord/openwrt-builder](https://ghcr.io/ogglord/openwrt-builder)) contains Ubuntu with the usual build dependencies + llvm as well as an helper script ```owrt-builder``` that does very little except saves me from typing a lot of repetetive commands and injects the necessary LLVM lines to .config automatically (or use ```owrt-llvm-config``` standalone).

 ## Getting started